evan70/events/README.md

-This is an events calendar app written for the [Elefant CMS](http://github.com/jbroadway/elefant).
+This is an events calendar app.
 Uses the [FullCalendar](http://arshaw.com/fullcalendar/) jQuery plugin.

-To install, unzip it into your apps folder and you'll see "Events (click to install)" appear in the Elefant Tools menu.
+To install, unzip it into your apps folder and you'll see "Events (click to install)" appear in the Tools menu.
 Click that link to complete the install process.

 Once installed, you'll see "Events" in your tools menu, which is